oaeproject/Hilary/README.md

 sudo chown -R `whoami` /var/lib/cassandra
 ```

-When that is complete, you can start up Cassandra in the background:
+When that is complete, you can start up Cassandra in the foreground:

 ```
 cd your-cassandra-dir